gracel01/ECE5610Lab/Lab3Data/README (2).md

 3.6.2
 Assignments:
-1. The schematic above has a diode MUR2020.
+1. The schematic above has a diode 1N5822 Schottky diode.
 Obtain the turn-ON and turn-OFF switching characteristics of the diode similar to the way used for obtaining the MOSFET characteristics.

- MOSFET turn-OFF switching characteristics with 1N5822 Schottky diode with V_DS and I_D :-------------------------:|
+ MOSFET turn-OFF switching characteristic with V_DS and I_D :-------------------------:|
 ![](3Data/MOSFET_switching_V_DS_I_D.bmp) |